moby/moby/docs/reference/run.md

  * network settings
  * runtime constraints on CPU and memory
  * privileges and LXC configuration

-An image developer may set defaults for these same settings when they create the image using the `docker build` command.
-Operators, however, can override all defaults set by the developer using the `run` options.
-And, operators can also override nearly all the defaults set by the Docker runtime itself.
+An image developer may set defaults for these same settings when she creates the image using the `docker build` command.
+Operators can use the `run` options to override most of the defaults set by the developer.
+And, operators can override nearly all the defaults set by the Docker runtime itself.

 Finally, depending on your Docker system configuration, you may be required to preface each `docker` command with `sudo`.
 To avoid having to use `sudo` with